Diameter, radius and Daugavet index of thickness of slices in Banach spaces: Slices in

 \begin{theorem} Let $1<p<\infty$ and let $q$ such that $\frac{1}{p}+\frac{1}{q}=1$.
 The following holds. \begin{enumerate} \item $B_\infty^p$ has the r-BSP. \item Every slice of $B_\infty^p$ has diameter greater than or equal to $2^\frac{1}{q}$. \item For every $\varepsilon>0$ there exists a slice of $B_\infty^p$ such that $\diam(S)\leq 2^\frac{1}{q}+\varepsilon.$ \end{enumerate} \end{theorem}

 For the proof we will make use of the following proposition, which relates the diameter and the radius of a slice $S(B_X,f,\alpha)$ with that of the weak-star slice $S(B_{X^{**}},f,\alpha)$.
 This will be useful in our context in order to work in $(JT_\infty^p)^*=(B_\infty^p)^{**}$, where we will be able to take advantage of Lemma \ref{normantejt}.
+The proof relies on an easy argument using Goldstine's theorem and the weak$^*$ lower semi-continuity of the norm.